So how do you get a program into the PIC

 and typical connections for pic programming using ICSP here.

 To do the job you need a piece of hardware which interfaces to the PIC ICSP pins and to the PC.
-Here's some examples:
+The interface you should use is either a PICKit2 or PICKit3.
+The PICKit3 is the most up to date and allows all PIC devices to be programmed, whereas the PICKit2 is an older version.

 There's also information on pic programmers here.